Bat Rescue BC

 A bat research technician with Wildlife Conservation Society Canada volunteers her evening to assist colleague Aaron Aguirre (second from left), with untangling bats that bombarded mist nets during the urban bat project at Vancouver’s Vanier Park.

-At a site affected by white-nose syndrome for two years, the probiotic — affectionately dubbed ”yogurt for bats” by the U.S. team — has shown signs of healing sick bats.
+At a site affected by white-nose syndrome for two years, the probiotic — affectionately dubbed ”yogurt for bats” by the U.S. team — is showing positive results.
 Tobin notes public calls are responsible for 50 per cent of her responses.
 “It’s incredibly encouraging,” she says.

 If successful, the probiotic will join the U.S. Fish and Wildlife Service’s arsenal against white-nose syndrome, alongside a U.S. Geological Service vaccine possibly ready within a year.
 While vaccines need direct delivery to each bat, the probiotic stands out for its ability to transfer independently from bat to bat.
 It is a key part of the continental solution.

-Researchers still don’t know if the probiotic will work on species east of the Rocky Mountains, but expectations are high and discussions are underway to roll out both treatments simultaneously in the U.S. and Canada within the next two years.
+Researchers still don’t know if the probiotic will work on species east of the Rocky Mountains, but expectations are high.
+Discussions are underway to roll out both treatments simultaneously in the U.S. and Canada, contingent on successful trial results expected in the next two years.
 Until then, urgent work continues in B.C.

 “The research here is still contributing for many reasons,” Lausen notes, including how factors like humidity, temperature and seasonal fluctuations affect the treatment’s efficacy.
-Biologists and citizens need to understand how local environments react to the probiotic, to maximize the odds of keeping these vital animals alive.
+Biologists and citizens need to understand how the probiotic reacts to local environments, to maximize the odds of keeping these vital animals alive.

 “We’re taking advantage of the time to answer all these other questions,” Lausen says.
 “The work we’re doing in B.C. is key.”